cockroachlabs/workshop_labs/troubleshooting/singleregion-hotrange-gcp/README.md

   public      | offers     | table | root  |                   0 | NULL
 (2 rows)
 ```

-Good, the Jumpbox can connect to the cluster!

 ## Lab 2 - Analyse the CockroachDB cluster